 (All working papers are posted for discussion and comment purposes.
 They have not completed the peer-review process.)Published and Forthcoming

 - Market Expanding or Market Stealing?
-Platform Competition in Bike-Sharing, August 2018, joint with Guangyu Cao and Li-an Zhou at Peking Univeristy.
+Competition with Network Effects in Bike-Sharing, November 2018, joint with Guangyu Cao, Xi Weng and Li-an Zhou at Peking Univeristy, NBER working paper #24938.

-- Medicare Payment to Skilled Nursing Facilities: The Consequences to the Three-Day Rule , May 2018, joint with Ajin Lee and Susan Feng Lu.
+- Medicare Payment to Skilled Nursing Facilities: The Consequences to the Three-Day Rule , May 2018, joint with Ajin Lee and Susan Feng Lu, NBER working paper #25017.

 - Protecting Consumers in Privacy and Data Security: A Perspective of Information Economics (May 2017), with Andrew Stivers at the Federal Trade Commission.